CIA-Homebrew/BJCP-Scoresheet/README.md

 <details>
 <summary>Development Environment Setup Instructions</summary>

-Setting up a development enviroment is relatively easy.
+Setting up a development enviroment is relatively easy and only requires node and npm to be set up.
-* Clone the repository to your development machine and run `npm install`
+1. Clone the repository to your development machine and run `npm install`
-* Persistent storage management is handled through Sequelize
+2. Persistent storage management is handled through Sequelize
     * Development environent uses SQLite, which does not require additional database dependency installation
     * **(optional)** Staging environment requires PostgreSQL
-    * Ensure PostgreSQL is installed and running
+        1. Ensure PostgreSQL is installed and running
-    * Create a new database with the name `bjcp-scoresheet`
+        2. Create a new database with the name `bjcp-scoresheet`
-    * Create a user with username `user` and password `password` with read/write privileges enabled
+        3. Create a user with username `user` and password `password` with read/write privileges enabled
     * Run all database migrations by by running `npm run migrate`
     * **(optional)** Create a development admin account by running `npm run seed`
         * Default username is `admin@scoresheets.org`, default password is `password`
         * Standard accounts can be upgraded to admin level accounts by manually writing a query to update the `user_level` db field to a value greater than 0
-* Start development server by running `npm run debug`
+3. Start development server by running `npm run debug`
     * **(optional)** Start staging server by running `npm run staging`
-* App can be viewed at [http://localhost:3000](http://localhost:3000)
+4. App can be viewed at [http://localhost:3000](http://localhost:3000)
 </details>

 <details>